It was innocent enough; a college friend left a comment on Facebook, using my full given name.

 No problem, right?

 There are very few places I use my full first name.
 If and when I do, those places include government forms, maybe medical forms, but that is it!
 Everywhere else, my name appears as “Mel” – and there’s a reason for it – “Mel Hopkins” is my Brand name.

 “Mel Hopkins” is my ‘trademark’ attached to my Brand Identity.

-For example, if you Google “Mel Hopkins” (with the moderate safe search on ;-)) on the first page you should find me and a Wales international football player with the same name.
+For example, if you Google “Mel Hopkins” (with the moderate safe search on ;-)) on the first page, you should find a Wales international football player with the same name and me.
 We are battling supremacy for the search engine.
 He may win.
 He has a Wikipedia page.
 Further, you will notice that each of my links is related to my professional endeavors.
-Even the social networking pages, where I’m listed, indicate I’m a writer.
+Even the social networking pages where I’m listed indicate I’m a writer.

 If you haven’t noticed it yet – YOU also have a name associated with the BRAND that is YOU.